Spectroscopy in the 2+1$d$ Thirring Model with $N=1$ Domain Wall Fermions: Conformal Nature of the Fermion Correlator

 \subsection{Massless fermions}

-In this section we propose a model for the fermion timeslice correlator $C_f(x_0)$ in the symmetric phase $g^2<g_c^2$ in the massless limit $m\to0$.
+To begin, we propose a model for the fermion timeslice correlator $C_f(x_0)$ in the symmetric phase $g^2<g_c^2$ in the massless limit $m\to0$.
 In this regime we expect the correlator to decay algebraically, but also to reflect in some way a finite correlation length which diverges only as $g^2\to g^2_{c-}$.
 Our ultimate aim is to identify the fermion anomalous dimension $\eta_\psi$ defined by the critical scaling

 with $\vec\gamma=(\gamma_0,\gamma_1,\gamma_2)$, $\hat x\cdot\vec x=\vert\vec x\vert\equiv x$.

 We start by focussing on the behaviour exactly at the critical point, modelled by replacing the free massless fermion momentum-space propagator $1/ip{\!\!\! /}$ by $1/ip^{1-\eta_\psi}\hat p_\mu\gamma_\mu$ with $\vert\hat p\vert=1$ and $\hat p_\mu p_\mu=p$: